Mount Taimu

+The mountain overlooks Yandang Mountain in the north and Wuyi Mountain in the west, with plenty of Taoist and Buddhist temples and sites.

 Mythology

 In Chinese mythology, the mountain was considered a gathering point for deities from the East China Sea.

 Tourism

 Since 2013, it has been classified as a AAAAA scenic area by the China National Tourism Administration.
 The mountain and its surroundings contain scenic waterfalls, caves, temples, and hills.